 Would Like to Meet – profusely sweaty people on dates force eye contact and pretend to be listening while secretly pressing a panic button under the table.

 Monkey Magic – King Fu but for kids.

 Location Location Location – Kirsty and Phil passive-aggressively force anxious people to buy houses.

 Fleabag – best British sitcom in recent times, also the 95th show to feature Olivia Colman in the last five years.

 Queer Eye – four gay men help floundering heteros to understand what modern masculinity is all about.
-Another one teaches them to chop avocados.
+Another one teaches them to chop fruit.